 If you’re not familiar with cookie butter, it looks somewhat like peanut butter but instead of nuts, it’s made of speculoos cookies.
 Cookie butter is very similar to Biscoff spread and the two products can be used interchangeably.
 The flavor of cookie spread is reminiscent of ginger bread.
 It’s also available at Trader Joe’s.

-I also love the idea of switching the cookie butter out for peanut butter for a fun lunch idea.
-Probably not something you want to indulge in daily, but a fun treat!
-And super simple.
+But feel free to make this sandwich with peanut butter or another nut spread for a fun lunch treat.
+It’s probably not something you want to indulge in daily, but great for a once in awhile treat!
+And it’s super simple to make.
 Because when you have two kids, simplifying your life is something that becomes very, very important to you.
-My daughter would just adore this, with peanut butter, for lunch.
+My daughter would just adore this sandwich made with peanut butter for lunch.
 Give her the rest of the apple along side of the sandwich and you’re golden!

 As golden as the outside of the bread.
 So tasty and perfect.

 I partnered with Land O’Lakes to bring you this post.
 They are helping you simplify your life by creating a wonderful spreadable butter.
 Three ingredients: Sweet cream, canola oil and salt!

 Now that is something that I truly love.
 I hate those loooong ingredient lists of things I have never heard of.
 I’m always trying to create things myself to avoid those long lists.
 For example, my slow-cooker refried beans and my favorite taco seasoning.

 And this is new information to me: Land O’Lakes is a farmer owned cooperative which produces the sweet cream that is churned into Land O’ Lakes® Butter, and they’ve been doing that for more than 90 years!
 Isn’t that wonderful?